 Trust Zone offers a 10 day refund window, but only if you don’t go over 1 Gb of data transfer (total download and upload).
 As they explain on their website:

 If you are not completely satisfied with our VPN services, and you notify us in writing via email within the first 10 days of your contract that you wish to cancel, you will be given a 100% refund of the contract amount in case the bandwidth usage is not more than 1GB.

 In exceptional cases if your paid subscription plan’s quota is exceeded more than 1GB, you are able to ask for a partial refund.
 Fill in a form for a partial refund here.

 Using Trust.Zone VPN

-As of the time of this Trust.Zone VPN review, there are only two custom VPN clients that Trust.Zone offers:
+As of the time of this Trust.Zone VPN review, there are three custom VPN clients that Trust.Zone offers: